rclone/rclone/docs/content/docs.md

 ## Metadata support {#metadata}

-Metadata is data about a file which isn't the contents of the file.
+Metadata is data about a file (or directory) which isn't the contents of the file (or directory).
 Normally rclone only preserves the modification time and the content (MIME) type where possible.

-Rclone supports preserving all the available metadata on files (not directories) when using the `--metadata` or `-M` flag.
+Rclone supports preserving all the available metadata on files and directories when using the `--metadata` or `-M` flag.

 Exactly what metadata is supported and what that support means depends on the backend.
 Backends that support metadata have a metadata section in their docs and are listed in the [features table](/overview/#features) (Eg [local](/local/#metadata), [s3](/s3/#metadata))

+Some backends don't support metadata, some only support metadata on files and some support metadata on both files and directories.

 Rclone only supports a one-time sync of metadata.
 This means that metadata will be synced from the source object to the destination